Absent From Thee

 Analysis of Poetic Devices Used in “Absent From Thee”

 Poetic and literary devices are the same, but a few are used only in poetry.
-Here is the analysis of some of the poetic devices used in this poem.
+Here is an analysis of some of the poetic devices used in this poem.

 - Quatrain: A quatrain is a four-lined stanza borrowed from Persian poetry.
 Here each stanza is quatrain.